 - Their competitors

-believe marketing and sales should always be in full alignment.
+I believe marketing and sales should always be in full alignment.
 Building a persona can be a daunting task.
-So if you are in sales and marketing isn't really being quite helpful I'd suggest you use HubSpot's free tool for making personas.
+If you’re hitting any blockers, I'd suggest you use HubSpot's free tool for making personas.

-Now that you know who your targets are, what their industry is like, and the best ways to reach them, it’s time to start the conversation.
+Now that I know who my targets are, what their industry is like, and the best ways to reach them, it’s time to start the conversation.
 Below is the general sales cadence I use, which involves both old-school methods (calling) and new ones (social media).